 You have quite rightly been described as one of the finest British songwriters of the past four decades - has your songwriting process changed much over the years?

-MS: I use a computer now, instead of sheets of paper – that’s the main change I think.
+MS: I use a computer now, instead of paper sheets - that's the main change I think.
 As always, I’ll start with a line of lyric, or title, and then explore from there.
-And then once I get the first bit of music, whether it’s on the guitar or piano, I’ll use that bit of music to sing new exploratory lyrics on top them, and that gives me the next verse, and so on – I have always worked like that.
+And then once I get the first bit of music, whether it's on the guitar or piano, I’ll use that bit of music to sing new exploratory lyrics on top them, and that gives me the next verse, and so on – I have always worked like that.

 So you don’t use the witches spell book anymore?

 MS: I've still got the original old books of shadows - in fact, I've got four of them.
 I've got two from 1985 and two from 1991, but I don't use paper anymore.
 All my lyrics get written on my computer.
 I find it easier like that - the only bit that might get written on paper is the rhyming schemes.
 So if I'm writing a song like 'London Mick,’ for example, I’ll have a sheet of paper, and at the top of the sheet of paper I’ll have 'Mick' in big block capitals, and then underneath I’ll have all that rhymes with 'Mick' like sick, stick, conflict, predict.
 And I'll go through those rhymes and try and make verses out of them.
 I did the same thing thirty-five years ago - I used to write out all possible rhymes, and I also use rhyming dictionaries.

 You are a very prolific songwriter - how often do you write?